BlockAndMortar/blockandmortar.xyz/content/newsletter/7.supplying-tools-for-the-gold-rush-and-the-metaverse/index.md

 ---
-title: Supplying tools for the gold rush, and “the” metaverse
+title: "#7 - Supplying tools for the gold rush, and “the” metaverse"
 published_at: 2022-06-14
 ---